ryantd42/NY-Legislative-Git/2023/S3144E-2023/bill.md

   Section 1.
 Section 212 of the retirement and social  security  law  is amended by adding a new subdivision 4 to read as follows:
-  4. NOTWITHSTANDING THE PROVISIONS OF SUBDIVISIONS ONE AND TWO OF THIS SECTION, THE EARNINGS LIMITATION FOR THE YEAR TWO  THOUSAND  TWENTY-FOUR AND  THEREAFTER  SHALL  BE SIXTY-FIVE THOUSAND DOLLARS FOR A RETIRED LAW ENFORCEMENT OFFICER EMPLOYED AS A LAW  ENFORCEMENT  OFFICER  AFTER  SUCH RETIREMENT.
+  4. NOTWITHSTANDING THE PROVISIONS OF SUBDIVISIONS ONE AND TWO OF THIS SECTION, THE EARNINGS LIMITATION FOR THE YEAR TWO  THOUSAND  TWENTY-FIVE AND  THEREAFTER  SHALL  BE SIXTY-FIVE THOUSAND DOLLARS FOR A RETIRED LAW ENFORCEMENT OFFICER EMPLOYED AS A LAW  ENFORCEMENT  OFFICER  AFTER  SUCH RETIREMENT.
   §  2.
-This  act shall take effect immediately and shall expire and be deemed repealed January 1, 2029.
+This  act shall take effect immediately and shall expire and be deemed repealed January 1, 2030.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03862-01-3
+  LBD03862-03-3